meadowdata/meadowrun/build_meadowdata_amis.md

 ```
 - Then enable the systemd service: `sudo systemctl enable meadowgrid_agent`

 Now, create the `meadowgrid-agent-0.1.0-ubuntu-20.04.3-docker-20.10.12-python-3.9.5` image/instance.
 This AMI will be used to run the meadowgrid agent.
-Copy the AMI ID for this into `aws_integration.py:_AGENT_AWS_AMI`.
+Copy the AMI ID for this into `aws_integration.py:_AGENT_AWS_AMI` and make the AMI public.

 ## Set up the coordinator